 The procurement of consultancy services is a specialised form of procurement requiring procedures and documents which are different from those for goods and works.
 The use of a short list of candidates, a merit-point evaluation system and two-envelope procedures are standard features in the selection of consultants.
 Selecting consultants on the basis of cost alone is unlikely to achieve the required quality of services.

 The starting point in the procurement of consultancy services is an invitation for Expression of Interest.
-The notice inviting expression of interest should be an open invitation, usually conveyed through an advertisement, inviting consultancy firms to indicate their interest in the assignment and to demonstrate their suitability for inclusion in a short list, though without quoting prices or fee rates at this stage.
+The notice inviting expressions of interest should be an open invitation, usually conveyed through an advertisement, inviting consultancy firms to indicate their interest in the assignment and to demonstrate their suitability for inclusion in a short list, though without quoting prices or fee rates at this stage.
 The notice should specify:

 The name and address of the PE seeking the consultancy services;